-Because I've decided to uphold Mr P's complaint on the basis that Options shouldn't have accepted his introduction from Caledonian, it's not necessary for me to consider whether or not Options should've allowed the investment that was made in Mr P's SIPP.
-I make no findings about the appropriateness of the investment for the Options SIPP which Mr P opened.
+Because I've decided to uphold Mr W's complaint on the basis that Options shouldn't have accepted his introduction from Caledonian, it's not necessary for me to consider whether or not Options should've allowed the investment portfolio managed by Business C in Mr W's SIPP.
+I make no findings about the appropriateness of the investment portfolio for the Options SIPP which Mr W opened.

-I've set out my view in more detail below.
+I've set out my findings in more detail below.